ukaea/multiparser/docs/file_monitor.md

 trigger = multiprocessing.Event()
 ```

-Not needed if `timeout` is specified.blu
+Not needed if `timeout` is specified.
+Note if both `timeout` and `termination_trigger` are specified, termination will occur when either the trigger is set externally, or the timeout period is reached.

 ## `subprocess_triggers`
 `#!python list[multiprocessing.synchronize.Event] | None`